-Who are you as an artist and is there such a thing as a “best design?”
+Who are you as an artist, and is there such a thing as a “best design?”
 Who’s to say?
-What you think may be the best, might not be the smartest.
+What you think may be the best might not be the smartest.

 Jade’s Portfolios (portfolio shown: Babies)

-A while back I worked with fine art photographer Barry Steven Greff, who wanted to separate his work into two different websites, with two different looks and two different messages, but with the main goal of elevating his fine art work in particular, to the next level.
+A while back, I worked with fine art photographer Barry Steven Greff, who wanted to separate his work into two different websites, with two different looks and two different messages, but with the main goal of elevating his fine art work in particular, to the next level.
 The stock website was more utilitarian and functional, while the fine art website, the new one, was like a breath of fresh air – light, airy and expansive, which tied in with the beautiful images of land and seascapes.
 Barry wanted the website to look like a gallery as if the images were hanging on a clean, white wall.

-In this case, yes it does!
+In this case, yes, it does!
 It just doesn’t work these days to be showing small images.

 You’re selling beautiful images – this is your visual art online, not postage stamps!
 So show them to their fullest advantage and use as much of the screen area as you can – why wouldn’t you?

 Keep your message simple and don’t have too much text – you’re selling images, not your life story.
 And, people are generally lazy about reading.
 Their attention spans can be short, especially if they’re looking for images.
-If you are in the business of image making and this is what you want the viewer to see – then show it off and let the work do the talking.
+If you are in the business of image-making, and this is what you want the viewer to see – then show it off and let the work do the talking.

 After spending a number of years in the commercial photography industry, Louisa Curtis now works to help photographers refine their vision, target the appropriate audience, and create and implement internet-driven business plans.